 You can ask other real estate agents what they remember of the licensing exam.
 For the most reliable information, ask those agents who took their real estate license exams in the past few months.
 Memories falter and tests change based on changes in real estate law.

 Again, tests change over time with business practices and legal revisions, which makes sharing information about test questions and answers more challenging.
 When shopping for study guides, look for those that have been recently published.
-You might also consider buying study guides from publishers with digital versions of such publications, since digital publications can be updated more easily than print editions.
+You might also consider buying study guides from publishers with digital versions of such publications since digital publications can be updated more easily than print editions.

-03Learn for the test.
+Study for the Test

 You'll have lots of time after you have your license to expand your knowledge and expertise.
 Focus now on locating study materials or courses that are designed to help you pass the licensing exam.
-If you're considering a exam prep course, find out the course provider's first-time pass rate.
+If you're considering an exam prep course, find out the course provider's first-time pass rate.
 Some offer free re-training if you fail the first time around.

 A good test-taking skill is to answer the questions you know first, while not getting bogged down on those that you're not sure about.
-Real estate licensing exams are computerized, and the software makes it easy to mark, and come back to, skipped questions.
+Real estate licensing exams are computerized, and the software makes it easy to mark and come back to, skipped questions.
 As a rule of thumb, if you know it, answer it.
 If you're not sure, move on.
 It may surprise you how a related question further along in the test can help you to answer the ones you skip.

 The tried-and-true advice to get a good night's sleep and arrive early and fresh still applies.
 It is rare that burning the midnight oil helps if it is the midnight before the exam.
 Consider advice such as limiting your caffeine, sugar and alcohol intake in the hours leading up to your exam.
 If you're unfamiliar with the location where the exam will be administered, it's a good idea to plan a drive-by a few days before your test date so that the anxiety of getting lost doesn't hinder your chances of passing the exam.